discordrb/discordrb/README.md

     bundle exec ruby ping.rb

-But if you are using Gem, you do not need to include the `bundle exec` part:

-    ruby ping.rb

 ### With Gem

 Alternatively, while Bundler is the recommended option, you can also install discordrb without it.